Last Updated on

 13. SEASONAL ITEMS

 As you know the seasons are always changing.
-Because of this, I try to go through my diaper bag once ever few months.
+Because of this, I try to go through my diaper bag once every few months.
 Not only does this give me the opportunity to clean it out and throw away the trash but I can also switch out seasonal items.
 For example, in the summer I always keep sunscreen in my diaper bag just in case we make an unexpected trip to the park.

 And in the winter, I try to have a jacket and hat or a warm change of clothes packed.